Skip to main content Skip to office menu Skip to footer

 Subp.
 5.

-The secretary of state must communicate to the appropriate election administrator of each jurisdiction the number of ballots necessary for each jurisdiction to provide ballots to program participant voters whose records are not challenged.
-Notwithstanding part 8210.0200, the election administrator must provide the appropriate ballots for that election to the secretary of state.
+Pursuant to the timelines and procedures in this subpart, the secretary of state must communicate to the county auditor the number of ballots necessary for each jurisdiction to provide ballots to program participant voters whose records are not challenged.
+Notwithstanding part 8210.0200, the county auditor must provide the appropriate ballots for that election to the secretary of state.
+The secretary of state also has authority under Minnesota Statutes, section 5B.06, to prepare and mail ballots to program participants.

 Subp.
 6.